Student Misconduct Procedure

 The Student Misconduct Procedure can look at a broad range of activities, including misuse of social media, academic misconduct, aggressive behaviour and misuse of University property (see Procedure for a fuller list).
 Some University policies, such as the ICT Acceptable Use Policy, may escalate cases to the Misconduct Procedure where relevant.

-If you have been invited to meet for an informal discussion (preliminary interview) under the procedure, it means there have been concerns raised about your conduct.
+If you have been invited to meet for a discussion of issues raised under the procedure, it means there have been concerns about your conduct reported to the University.
 The communication inviting you to the meeting should clearly set out what these concerns are.
 At this stage the University is invoking the procedure, but no formal action is currently being taken.

-Find the Student Misconduct Procedure document in our Student-Facing Policies and Procedures repository.
+You can find the Student Misconduct Procedure in our Student Facing Policies and Procedures section.

-Where allegations are considered most serious, particularly, but not exclusively, those relating to aggravated, aggressive and violent acts, the University may, on reviewing the risks to all parties, decide to take action pending a hearing.
+Where allegations are considered most serious, particularly, but not exclusively, those relating to aggravated, aggressive and violent acts, the University may, on reviewing the risks to all parties, decide to put in place precautionary measures.
 This is a precautionary measure and does not assume that misconduct has occurred.

 This form of action is flexible, and where practicable the University will seek to minimize the disruption to the studies of the student against whom the concern is raised.
 However in some instances this is not possible.

-The Procedure allows for a student to request a review of suspension pending a hearing where there is evidence of significantly altered circumstances.
-You will need to submit the request, along with the relevant evidence to studentconduct@salford.ac.uk (see relevant section of the Procedure for further details).
+The Procedure allows for a student to request a review of these precautionary measures where there is evidence of significantly altered circumstances.
+You will need to submit the request, along with the relevant evidence to studentconduct@salford.ac.uk (see communication and the relevant section of the Procedure for further details).

 How cases are considered

-Where a case is not considered most serious, then it may be referred to a School level hearing (Summary Hearing) with the Dean of School (or nominee).
+Where a case is not considered most serious, then it may be referred to a Summary hearing with a Student Misconduct Officer (SMO).

 A University Student Misconduct Panel can impose a range of sanctions from a written undertaking to be of good behaviour, up to expulsion from the University (details in the Procedure).
-A School level hearing has a more restricted range of sanctions, excluding suspension, removal of credit and expulsion.
+A summary hearing has a more restricted range of sanctions, excluding suspension, removal of credit and expulsion.

 Summary hearing

-The hearing will be with the Dean of School/Director of Professional Service (or nominee), plus one other member of staff who will take a record of the hearing.
+The hearing will be with a Student Misconduct Officer (SMO), plus one other member of staff who will take a record of the hearing.

 The sanctions that can be applied are: